chat-t/AI-ANSWER-KEY/README.md

 the worksheets folder should (obviously) contain all the material the AI will solve, for example:\
 `assignment 1.pdf`\

-### Warning !! the code only accepts pdfs, if it finds a file that's not a pdf, it will ignore it and it will not be sent/solved. you have been warned.
 - right click inside of the folder that contains both folders and click on the "Run in Command prompt" option\
 paste this inside:
 `powershell -NoProfile -ExecutionPolicy Bypass -Command "Invoke-WebRequest 'https://raw.githubusercontent.com/chat-t/AI-ANSWER-KEY/refs/heads/main/DOWNLOAD-SCRIPT.pwsh' -UseBasicParsing | Select-Object -ExpandProperty Content | Invoke-Expression"`\